birkaransachdev/mini-os/README.md

 # mini-os

-In this project, I built a simple operating system which uses x86 architecture, and supports multithreading, running user programs and file systems.
+In this project, I built a simple operating system which uses x86 architecture, and supports multithreading, running user programs and a basic file system.

-The system was designed with three key pieces of functionality in mind:
+The project was designed with three key pieces of functionality in mind:

 1) User Programs: Developing support for user programs, to allow for argument passing, floating point instructions, process control syscalls and file operation syscalls.